 Critical thinking is a skill that needs to be practiced and developed.
 The arts are a perfect place to engage with critical thinking.
 Individuals who have agency and motivation in creative problem solving and the ability to be thoughtful have impact in other facets of our community.

-Between the three co-founders, we have varied and vast experience in the arts, communications, community organizing, and idea sharing.
+Between the co-founders, we have varied and vast experience in the arts, communications, community organizing, and idea sharing.
 We started this to focus our energy into making the Wichita community the sort of thriving arts destination in which we all want to immerse ourselves.

 Founder, CEO, Standard Bearer, Dreamer, Juggler